paulo81818/Data-Business-Analysis-Portfolio/README.md

 # Pavel Liaoshka - Data Analysis portfolio
 ## About me
 Hello everyone!
 My name is Pavel, and this is my portfolio.<br>
+I love investigating different types of data, discovering insights, and representing it with beautiful visuals.<br>
-I have some background in digital marketing and financial data analysis.
+I have a background in digital marketing and financial data analysis.<br>

 You can see more information in my [**CV**](https://github.com/paulo81818/Data-Business-Analysis-Portfolio/blob/main/Data%20Analyst%20CV.pdf).

-This repository was created to showcase my skills (Excel, Python, SQL, Power BI, PowerPoint, and others) and my way of analytical thinking.
+This repository was created to showcase my analytical and technical skills (Excel, Python, SQL, Power BI, PowerPoint, and others).
 ## Contents
 * [About me](#about-me)
 * [Portfolio Projects](#portfolio-projects)